brownerikc/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 EOF
 ```

-This creates a ConfigMap named `example-redis-config.yaml`.
+This creates a ConfigMap file named `example-redis-config.yaml`.

 Apply this ConfigMap and a Redis pod manifest using the following commands: